elringo-tech/Portfolio/README.md

+NOTE: still working on update my portfolio.
+There are pending projects that will be added to this section soon.
+Thanks a lot for your visit!
 # Data Science and Machine Learning
 Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
 Presented in the form of Jupyter Notebooks.